-Dr. Castro completed his clinical training in the Veterans Hospitals in Tucson, AZ and in West Los Angeles, CA. He has also trained at David Grant Medical Center, the military hospital at Travis Air Force Base in Fairfield, CA. He has worked in ophthalmology and optometry practices in the Solano, Yolo, and Sacramento counties.
+Dr. Castro completed his clinical training in the Veterans Hospitals in Tucson, AZ and in West Los Angeles, CA, and at David Grant Medical Center, the military hospital at Travis Air Force Base in Fairfield, CA. He has worked in ophthalmology and optometry practices in the Solano, Yolo, Sacramento, and Placer counties.

 During his time at UC Berkeley, Dr. Castro was a member of the University of California Marching Band (Cal band), playing the tenor drums and the trombone.
 He is an alumni of the the Sacramento Mandarins Drum and Bugle Corps.
 In his free time, Dr. Castro enjoys playing tennis, road cycling, hiking, and snowboarding.

 Philip M. Smith, MD